andrew/ultimate-awesome/README.md

 - [awesome-raiden-old](https://github.com/mat7ias/awesome-raiden-old) - ⚡ A community curated list of awesome Raiden Network projects and resources.
 - [awesome_ai_resources](https://github.com/maverickg59/awesome_ai_resources) - A curated list of resources tailored towards AI Engineers.
 - [Awesome-Official-MCP-Servers](https://github.com/MCPStar/Awesome-Official-MCP-Servers) - MCP 精选，MCP Servers，官方MCP.
+- [awesome-ai](https://github.com/metythornpenn/awesome-ai) - A curated list of awesome AI resources—including papers, datasets, projects, and more—organized by field.
 - [awesome-rag](https://github.com/MIBlue119/awesome-rag) - Some collections about Retrieval Augmented Generation resources.
 - [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
 Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
 Let's explore the landscape of technology together!.
 - [awesome](https://github.com/moyu-x/awesome) - 书单、工具及电影推荐.